Skip to main content

 React to Events

-Trigger automatically when recordings are processed, signals are extracted, or items are added to folders
+Trigger when recordings are processed or signals are extracted

 Process Data